zeropoolnetwork/sharded-storage-docs/article/main.md

 Below we propose our solution to solve these problems.

 Also, our solution is native zkSNARK-friendly.
 That means that we can include proofs of data availability in proofs of rollup state transitions.
-It will allow us
+It will allow us to upgrade validiums to rollups with close to zero cost of data storage.

 ## Architecture